-If then you want to know what HMB is, how it works, and whether or not it can help you gain muscle and strength faster, then you wanted to read this article.
+If you want to know what HMB is, how it works, and whether or not it can help you gain muscle and strength faster, then you want to read this article.

 Every so often, a sports supplement comes along that gets everyone excited.